evidentlyai/evidently/docs/book/input-data/column-mapping.md

 ```

 {% hint style="info" %}
-**Why map them:** the column types affect some of the tests, metrics and visualizations.
-For example, the [drift algorithm](../reference/data-drift-algorithm.md) selects a statistical test based on the column type and ignores DateTime features.
-Some of the data quality visualizations are different for specific feature types.
-Some of the tests (e.g. on value ranges) only considers numeral columns, etc.
+**Why map them:** Column types impact evaluations.
+For example, the data [drift algorithm](../reference/data-drift-algorithm.md) selects statistical tests based on column type, or `ColumnSummaryMetric` visualizations change with feature type.
+Manually mapping columns avoids errors, like numerical columns with few unique values being mistaken for categorical.
 {% endhint %}

 ## Text data

-To specify that columns contain raw text data:
+To specify columns that contain text data:

 ```python
 column_mapping.text_features = ['email_subject', 'email_body']
 ```

 {% hint style="info" %}
-**Why map them:** if you want to apply text-specific drift detection methods or call other metrics relevant to text data, you should specify them explicitly.
-Text columns are also excluded from certain tests and metrics similar to ID column.
+**Why map them:** Always map text columns to enable text-specific evaluations.
+This also ensures text columns are excluded from Tests and Metrics where they don’t apply.
+If you don’t map text columns, they’ll be treated as categorical, potentially leading to irrelevant evaluations like raw text distribution histograms.
 {% endhint %}

 ## Embeddings features

-To specify which columns in your dataset contain embeddings, you can pass a dictionary where keys are embedding names and values are lists of columns.
+To specify which columns in your dataset contain embeddings, pass a dictionary where keys are embedding names and values are lists of columns.

-Here is an example of how you point to the earlier defined list of columns that contain embeddings:
+Here is an example of how you point to the defined list of columns that contain embeddings:

 ```python
 column_mapping = ColumnMapping()